International Conference on Language and Social Psychology (ICLASP)

 We have now decided to postpone the conference until December 2020.
 This is a good compromise as it keeps our biennial conference arrangement and allows time for people to consider coming to Hong Kong at a time of year that is extremely pleasant temperature wise.

 This means that the CFP will be extended.
 As described above, given the strict timelines for our Chinese colleagues we are going to have two deadlines for CFP.
-The first will be 1 April for those in Mainland China and we will provide feedback and acceptance by end April.
+The first will be 1 May for those in Mainland China and we will provide feedback and acceptance by mid-May.
 The second will be 1 June for others and we will provide feedback and acceptance by end June.